-The RIC believes that information disclosure by service providers is an important step forward in effective sector regulation.
-Increased access to information enables customers to scrutinize the service provider's work and, therefore, pressure can be exerted to encourage the service provider to be more accountable and perform better.
 The media has a key role to play in terms of public information/education by highlighting the service providers' performance.
 The Freedom of Information (FOI) Act provides another avenue for information access, whereby members of the public have the right to official information and which enables customers to scrutinize service providers' performance.
 Non-Governmental Organizations (NGOs) can play a useful role in helping customers to benefit from this FOI legislation by raising pertinent issues and seeking relevant information from service providers.